 Thailand is Southeast Asia’s backpacking mecca, and for good reason.
 There is so much to do here and almost everything is affordable.

+If you don’t get involved in anything illegal, you’ll be safe when backpacking Thailand.
 You never have to worry too much about crime and the beaches are among the most stunning in the entire region.
 There’s a reason so many people return to Thailand year after year and after one trip to this enchanting land, you’ll see why.

 We don’t know how to explain it, but there is a certain vibration that resonates along these coastlines that is as addictive as it is palpable.
 From the moment you land in Bangkok you’ll feel Thailand’s incredible energy and when you return home you’ll crave it so much that you’ll be booking your flight back the following year (or month).